This unique four-day comprehensive

 low voltage power systems and the principles

-necessary for performance of a
+necessary for proper performance of a

 protective